ampproject/amphtml/contributing/build-on-duty.md

 ## Build On-Duty Tasks

-1. Ensure the [master build](https://app.circleci.com/pipelines/github/ampproject/amphtml?branch=master) remains green.
+1. Ensure the [main branch build](https://app.circleci.com/pipelines/github/ampproject/amphtml?branch=main) remains green.
 Your goal is to keep the build from being red for more than an hour.
     1. Note that yellow builds are in the process of being created/tested so you do not need to do anything special with them.
     2. Keep an eye out for emails sent to an address starting with amp-build-on-duty. **You are encouraged to set up a filter so that these emails will stand out to you.**
     3. You will need to investigate whether a red build is due to a flake or due to a real issue.